Razer Blade Pro 17 features 300Hz screen and 8-core Intel processor

 The latest version of the Razer Blade Pro series hasn’t changed much on the outside.
 But on the inside, it has an 8-core 10th Gen Intel Core i7-10875H, and it has options for up to an Nvidia GeForce RTX 2080 Super graphics processing unit (GPU) chip.
 The previous version had a six-core processor.

-The Razer Blade Pro 17 is very compact as it is only 0.78-inches thick, and it has a 10.24-inch x 15.5-inch chassis.
+The Razer Blade Pro 17 is very compact as it is only 0.78-inches thick, and it has a 10.24-inch-by-15.5-inch chassis.
 It has super-thin 6-millimeter bezels to keep the overall size down so it can easily fit in a backpack, said marketing manager Eugene Kuo in a press briefing.

 “You’ll see more cores, faster screens, and hopefully with that bigger wins,” Kuo said.